jastakhova/consensual/README.md

 - Not obvious what to put into Receivers input (someone tried email)
 - Browser suggest in different browsers (gathering statistical data so far from users)
 - Send inviteeId in the link to Consensual from email (in order to fight the situation when email of invitee doesn’t match with his facebook one or facebook doesn't provide email)
+- Make the column width equal between different tasks lists on the main page
+- Calendar dialog shouldn't have Save button but save on the choice of the date
+- Not redirect to Open filter when nothing for today, act as in Inbox with empty list
+- Profile pages of other people
+- Links under profile pics on proposal pages should lead to profile pages
+- Should comments and activity log be alighed in one UI component?
+- When agreement was created provide a link to it
+- In a small font inform users what Shift+Enter will do
+- Search should include author and receivers name
+- Better title extraction (break on words and longer)

 #### Known Issues
 - discuss roles (witness, who is assignee, etc)